-Zipper columns, first proposed by Khatib et al. (1988), tie all brace-to-beam intersection points together, and are intended to force all compression braces in a braced bay to buckle simultaneously, and thus better distribute energy dissipation over the height of the building.
-However, concerns exist that instability and collapse could develop once the full-height zipper mechanism forms, because of the frame's lower lateral capacity beyond that point (Tremblay and Tirca, 2003).
+Zipper columns, first proposed by Khatib et al., tie all brace-to-beam intersection points together, and are intended to force all compression braces in a braced bay to buckle simultaneously, and thus better distribute energy dissipation over the height of the building.
+However, concerns exist that instability and collapse could develop once the full-height zipper mechanism forms, because of the frame's lower lateral capacity beyond that point.
 Moreover, a capacity design approach for zipper frames requires assumptions on what should be the desirable plastic collapse mechanism.

-Leon and Yang proposed to ovecome the disadvantages of a full-height zipper mechanism by introducing a suspension system, labeled the "suspended zipper frame".
+Leon and Yang proposed to overcome the disadvantages of a full-height zipper mechanism by introducing a suspension system, labeled the "suspended zipper frame."
 In a suspended zipper frame, the top story braces are designed to remain elastic; all other compression braces are designed to buckle.
 The suspended zipper struts are designed to yield in tension.
 Overall, lighter beams and zipper struts are obtained per this design philosophy.
 This also makes a capacity design procedure possible.
 Leon and Yang showed that their proposed design strategy results in ductile suspended zipper frames, with superior seismic performance and strength compared to ordinary zipper frames.

 A distributed experiment is underway to validate the suspended zipper frame concept.
-In that project, shake-table tests will be conducted at the University at Buffalo to verify analytical models, frame behavior, and to establish displacement and story force response histories.
-These results are then used by researchers at the University of California, Berkeley, to compare with demands obtained from their own pseudo-dynamic tests, researchers at the University of Colorado will use the displacements histories to conduct test on individual and sub assemblage specimens, and researchers at Georgia Tech will use displacements and force histories as input for further quasi-static test.
+For that project, shake-table tests will be conducted at the University at Buffalo on a 1/3 scale specimen to verify analytical models, frame behavior, and to establish displacement and story force response histories.
+These displacement histories will then be used by researchers at the University of California, Berkeley, and the University of Colorado, Boulder, in fast hybrid pseudo-dynamic tests on subassemblages of the first and second floor of the test structure, and by researchers at Georgia Tech will use displacements and force histories as input for further quasistatic tests on scale melds and full-scale frames.